Spokane Trademark Attorneys & Lawyers

 Using TM in your mark represents trademark and SM represents service mark.
 Neither holds any legal significance.
 The only symbol that has legal weight is the registered symbol, represented by an encircled R.

-In order to use the registered symbol, a business or individual must file an application with the United States Patent and
+In order to use the registered symbol, a business

 - 5 min read